The Best Islands in Thailand

 7. Ko Phi Phi

-Perhaps Thailand’s most famous spot, this iconic island will live up to all the hype.
+Perhaps Thailand’s most famous spot, James Bond Island lives up to all the hype.
 Stunning turquoise waters, gorgeous beaches and beautiful limestone cliffs make it a paradise for all water sports – diving, snorkeling, even rock climbing.
 When the sun goes down, the party starts.
 Tons of bars all over the island and perfect for those seeking sunshine and nightlife.

 Check here for hotel deals to Ko Phi Phi, Thailand.